liuyehcf/BlogSource/_posts/vim.md

 "   'ctrl-a': This specifies the key combination that will activate the binding.
 In this case, it's the "Control" key combined with the "a" key.
 "   'select-all': This is the action that will be taken when the key binding is activated.
-In this case, it selects all items in the list. let $FZF_DEFAULT_OPTS = '--preview-window=up:80%:wrap --bind ctrl-a:select-all' " 排除 :Ag 和 :Rg 搜索结果中仅匹配文件名的条目
+In this case, it selects all items in the list. let $FZF_DEFAULT_OPTS = '--preview-window=up:80%:wrap --bind ctrl-a:select-all' " Exclude entries that match only filenames in :Ag and :Rg search results " https://github.com/junegunn/fzf.vim/issues/346
-" https://github.com/junegunn/fzf.vim/issues/346
-" --smart-case 表示大小写不敏感，去掉该参数可以实现大小写敏感的匹配
-" g:rg_customized_options 允许添加一些自定义的参数，比如 --glob '!pattern' 排除某些搜索路径
-let g:rg_customized_options = ""
-command! -bang -nargs=* Ag call fzf#vim#ag(<q-args>, fzf#vim#with_preview({'options': '--delimiter : --nth 4..'}), <bang>0)
-command! -bang -nargs=* Rg call fzf#vim#grep("rg --column --line-number --no-heading --color=always --smart-case ".g:rg_customized_options." ".shellescape(<q-args>), 1, fzf#vim#with_preview({'options': '--delimiter : --nth 4..'}), <bang>0)
+" --smart-case means case insensitive, removing this parameter makes it case sensitive " g:rg_customized_options allows adding some custom parameters, such as --glob '!pattern' to exclude certain search paths let g:rg_customized_options = "" command! -bang -nargs=* Ag call fzf#vim#ag(<q-args>, fzf#vim#with_preview({'options': '--delimiter : --nth 4..'}), <bang>0) command! -bang -nargs=* Rg call fzf#vim#grep("rg --column --line-number --no-heading --color=always --smart-case ".g:rg_customized_options." ".shellescape(<q-args>), 1, fzf#vim#with_preview({'options': '--delimiter : --nth 4..'}), <bang>0)